Matoo125/blog/content/long/Reading.md

 [[ recommend audiobooks ]]

 ## Text to speech
+I was surprised to figure out that stunning progress was made in text-to-speech technology in recent years.
+The high-tech voices trained by deep learning offered by Google, Amazon, and others are cheap and accessible.
+The quality though still not perfect is sometimes even better that human voice in my opinion.
+The free voices are good enough, especially when listening on larger speed 2x-3x.

+[add links and apps]

 ## Read while listening
+If nothing else, try this technique.
+It was a game-changer for me.
+After repeatedly failing to find the beauty of speed reading, I was listening to the podcast [link] where this technique was mentioned.
+By engaging two senses stmultaneously it's possible to increase the focus.
+By decreasing mind-wandering it's possible to fully engage with the content.
+Here is how to do it
+- use audiobook, or TTS
+- open your book (it's good to use electronic book and make the fonts and margins smaller, so that you don't need to move your eyes so much.
+That allows you to increase the reading speed to 3x)
+- adjust the speed to understand 80%-90% of the content.
+This step is really important to keep you in the zone.
+If it's too easy to understand the mind will start wondering.
+If you understand everything, you are not stretching yourself.
+If you understand too little, you will be lost and confused.
+- if you want to relax go slowly, that's ok too

 ## Ebook reader
+One of the best purchases I have ever made.
+Books are heavy and take a lot of space.
+If you have stable home, this might not be an issue and having a full library is cool.

+There are people who can read thousand pages long books on their phones.
+I'm not one of them.
+My eyes need a rest from the screen.

+Cheapest models for $100 are more than enough.

 # What other people said